Hanging out in Cancun? Come splash around in this underwater museum.

 During the tour, you will get to see some well-known statues such as the Man on Fire, The Promise and a Volkswagen Beetle ... all underwater.
 There are also a few statues that are covered in algae and coral which add a unique twist to your typical statue tour in a regular museum.

 During the tour, you will also see many turtles, stingrays and an assortment of fish.
 Talk about a 3 for 1!
+Like we talked about, some tour options are best with scuba gear, while others are best for snorkeling.

 How Much Does It Cost?